SemuBot/Operating-instructions/README.md

 - Make sure that the Robot and the computer are at the same network "semubot"
 - The password of the router is written on the Router
 - Login data: semubot@192.168.0.90
+- If using Semubot laptop, can also use "ssh nuc"

 #### Play the audio file
 - First of all, you should be connected through SSH to the Semubot onboard computer